 - Salt to taste

-- Drain and rinse the black eyed peas.
-Gently pat dry with a paper towel.
+- Drain and rinse the black-eyed peas.
+Gently pat them dry with a paper towel.
 Set aside.

 - Squeeze the juice from one of the lemon halves into a medium bowl.
 Slice the remaining lemon half into wedges and set them aside.

 - Add the scallions to the bowl and toss with the lemon juice.
 Let sit for 5 minutes.